sorrentinoraf/cateaurilia.github.io/whoami.md

 Hi there!

 I am Raffaele Sorrentino, born in 1997.
-I'm currently based in Naples, Italy 🇮🇹
+I'm currently based in Naples, Italy.

 <br>